EyalDavidov/bankingLogisticRegression/README.md

 ## 📈 Results

-The logistic regression model achieved **X% accuracy** (update with actual result) and provided interpretable insights into the most influential features for predicting successful campaign outcomes.
+The logistic regression model achieved **93% accuracy** and provided interpretable insights into the most influential features for predicting successful campaign outcomes.

----
-רוצה שאוסיף גם גרף תוצאה מסכם? או אולי תיאור בעברית נוסף לטובת קהל יעד מסוים?